 Stanford used to always have a reliable defense… it was not in 2019.
 Now the defense has gone through additional loses with grad transfers on the defensive line and secondary going to SMU, Indiana, and UCLA.
 The linebackers lose three out of the four starters.
 What the defense does have are DE Thomas Booker and great cover corner Paulson Adebo.

 Final Outlook: Stanford has taken a tumble and is no longer the Rose Bowl contenders from the past.
-They won’t finish 4-8 like last year, but don’t expect a major improvement.
+They won’t be terrible like last year, but don’t expect a major improvement.

 6. Washington State Cougars